 Although we have established this tentative timeline for deliverables, our future plan includes redefining those milestones as necessary and solidifying expectations for every single deliverable that is to be submitted.
 Additionally, we would like to promote team member ownership for the deliverables in order to ensure that members are held responsible for the tasks they are charged with.
 We also plan to conduct more interviews over the next few weeks to gain a better understanding of the market that our product will be competing in.
 Another one of our core objectives is to gather additional data from partners and to research potential partnerships that can be established as part of the project, in terms of the marketing as well as the sales and distribution strategy.
 Finally, we want to assess the social impact these measure are expected to create to validate that our efforts are in line with the vision of the company.

 Stay tuned for future updates on our project!
-If you have questions about attending Cornell University's Institute for Public Affairs, we encourage you to request more information today!
+If you have questions about attending Cornell Jeb E. Brooks School of Public Policy, we encourage you to request more information today!